December 7th 2021

-Immune supplements to buy now to get healthier for winter during the Covid 2nd wave
+Immune supplements to buy now to stay healthy this winter

 December 8th 2021 / 0 comment

-Why one top doctor says we should all start taking immune-boosting supplements now.
-These are the capsules gummies and liquids our experts recommend
+These are the capsules, gummies and liquids our experts recommend

-"Supplementation is a useful habit to form," she adds, "and you may vary them depending on what your body needs but we are about to come into winter where naturally our immune system is a bit weaker anyway and with Covid resurging, anything we can do to support our immune system, so that’s exercising, keeping an eye on our diet, supplementing as well as all the other things we do to be Covid cautious."
+"Supplementation is a useful habit to form," she adds, "and you may vary them depending on what your body needs but now it's winter where naturally our immune system is a bit weaker anyway and with Covid resurging, anything we can do to support our immune system will help, be it exercising, keeping an eye on our diet or supplementing."

-But be aware that supplements take time to work, she cautions.
-So now is the time to start.
+Be aware that supplements take time to work, she cautions, so now is the time to start.
 "They are not going to work overnight, if you suddenly panic in a month's time, if things are looking even worse on the news and want to start taking supplements, supplements will still have a benefit but it will almost be a little bit late.
-If you start now your body will be a little bit prepared for the worsening second wave."
+If you start now your body will be a little bit prepared."

 GP and founder of supplements brand Zenii, Dr Johanna Ward adds: “Your immune system relies on a good intake of micronutrients to remain resilient and robust.
 A well-formulated immune supplement will help support the immense work that the immune system does each and every day in the name of health.”